 Customized Coverage for Travel AgentsGet Your Quote

-Professional liability insurance - which is also called errors and omissions insurance - is a type of policy that provides coverage in case a customer is financially hurt by your professional advice or recommendations.
-If your customer decides to sue, your professional liability insurance policy may cover some or all of your legal costs, including any damages you might be ordered to pay out.
+Professional liability insurance - which is also called errors and omissions insurance - is a type of policy that provides coverage in case a claim is filed against your business due to an error from your professional advice or recommendations.

 Do you have full-time employees, part-time help, or even subcontractors?
 If that’s the case, you’ll definitely need workers compensation insurance.
 If someone who works for you gets hurt on the job, this coverage provides help with medical bills, lost wages, and any legal costs that relate to the injury.

 Most states require any business with employees to have workers compensation insurance, so make sure you add it to your policy!

 Not sure how much you might pay for coverage for your insurance business?
 While there’s no one answer for how much your policy will cost, your final premium will usually be determined by:

 Want to find out how much your insurance policy might cost?
 Just click here to answer a couple of questions about your business.